What is a crypto market cap – All you need to know!

 Which has been around since the 16th century in some capacity?
 The modern stock market that we know today established around the 19th – 20th century.

-2 ) We are still learning best how to use crypto market caps
+2 ) We are still learning best how to use it

 If for example one had a much higher market cap compared to the other but they seemed to be as good or promising when compared otherwise then it might give you a signal that one was either undervalued or the other overvalued.

-3 ) Market cap and the price of a cryptocurrency and stock is driven by speculation
+3 ) The price of a cryptocurrency and stock is driven by speculation

 In today’s cryptocurrency market speculation drives the price more than any intrinsic value a cryptocurrency might have.